stonepros/stone/doc/dev/libs.rst

   variables, because it is intended to be linked into libraries such as libcephfs.so.

-- libglobal: a collection of utilities focused on the needs of Ceph daemon programs.
+- libglobal: a collection of utilities focused on the needs of Stone daemon programs.
 In here you will find pidfile management functions, signal handlers, and so forth.